Aimeedeer/meal-swap/README.md

 # meal-swap

-A project to swap meals between a fat man and a skinny girl for the purposes of losing and gaining weight.
+A project to swap meals between a big boy and a skinny girl for the purposes of losing and gaining weight.

 ## How it works

+Each of participant prepares their plate / cup, and places it in front of themselves.
+Immediately before eating
-Each one prepares their own meal, and then serves it to the other.
+they each exclaim "meal swap!", and rotate their plates and cups to be in front of the other.

+They proceed to enjoy or dis-enjoy their partner's meal, and complain about it on this page.

+In each picture,
+on the left is _Aimee'_ original meal
+(the one Brian gets to eat),
+and on the right is _Brian's_ original meal
+(the one Aimee gets to eat).

 ## Swap-log!